rpliszka1987/JavaSctiptExplanation/README.md

 - This is used to measue how long a user might have to wait to get the data.

 ![big-o image](./images/300-big-o.png)

+- Linear Search has a growth rate of 0(n).
+- Binary Search has a growth rate of 0(log n)

+## Benchmark

+- Benchmark is act of measurering the performance of a progress.
+- Benchmark.js is a NPM library used for that purpose.
+- To install run `$ npm i benchmark`
+- To run benchamrk.js `$ node <filename>`
+- `stats.mean` tells how long to run in milliseconds.
+- You are able to run multiple tests at one time.
+- For examples check ./benchmark/index.js and ./benchmark/search.js
+- You can see from Benchmark that Binary Search is faster with large data vs Linear Search is faster with smaller data.

 [Back to Top](#study-javascript-computer-science)